UPSTATE COMMUTER SHED

 TOP CLUSTERS

-The Traded Clusters within the Union / Spartanburg Commuter Shed with the highest 2019 employment numbers in excess of 5,000 were Distribution and Electronic Commerce, and Business Services.
+The Traded Clusters within the Union / Spartanburg Commuter Shed with the highest 2023 employment numbers in excess of 100,000 were Production, Transportation, and Logistics.

-Within these, growth can be seen between 2010 and 2019 in the Distribution and Electronic Commerce.
+Within these, growth can be seen between 2017 and 2023 in the Production, Transportation, and Logistics Clusters.

 Pasquotank County